giacomov/giacomov.github.io/_posts/2017-11-23-Adventures-in-machine-learning-1.md

 ### Train

-Before repeating the training/evaluation $k$ times, let's do it manually once first to make sure everything works as expected.
+Before repeating the training/evaluation \\(k\\) times, let's do it manually once first to make sure everything works as expected.
 We can get the classifier and train it using the factory we have built above.
-But first we need a cross-validation sample (during k-fold cross-validation this will be one of the $k$ splits):
+But first we need a cross-validation sample (during k-fold cross-validation this will be one of the \\(k\\) splits):

 ```python